Pre-Sessional Programme (Summer) online enrolment starts on 7 June 2021.

 September 2021: Online enrolment starts on 13 September 2021.

-You will need to have completed all the steps below (pre-enrolment, immigration checks, online enrolment) by the deadline if you wish to be a student with the University.
+You will need to have completed all stages of enrolment if you wish to be a student with the University.

 Pre-enrol>Immigration checks>Enrol online>Collect your student ID card.